 Provides financial support for education and housing to individuals with at least 90 days of aggregate active duty service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.
-This benefit provides up to 36 months of education benefits, generally benefits are payable for 15 years following your release from active duty.
+This benefit provides up to 36 months of education benefits.
+For service members who separated before January 1, 2013, benefits are generally payable for 15 years following your release from active duty; for service members who separated after January 1, 2013, benefits do no expire.
 In addition to eligible tuition and fees being paid directly to the school, the student will also receive a monthly housing allowance and an annual book/supply stipend.

 Provides up to 36 months of education benefits.
 This benefit may be used for degree and certificate programs, flight training, apprenticeship/on-the-job training and correspondence courses.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.
 This program is also commonly known as Chapter 30.